Gravity from Newton to Einstein

 Gravity and space were closely linked in Einstein’s theory.
 He combined space and time into a single entity or field he called “spacetime”.
 Spacetime he identified as the gravitational field, which he referred to as “dynamic ether”.
 He saw it as the medium that carries all forces and energy including light.

 I’ve heard it said in explaining space, that space to us is like water to a fish; even if a fish could think, water wouldn’t be anymore to him than space is to us.
-He would consider it as “the nothing” that his world exists within.
+He would consider it as “the nothing” or “the matrix” that his world exists within.

 Our thinking and perceptive processes are colored by our fundamental perceptions of space and time.
 It can be difficult to argue with anyone that insists on the traditional view that space is “nothing” and only needs be accounted as an incidental “distance”.
 Gravity as an attracting force is also an idea difficult to discard, even by viewing it, as Einstein suggested…a curvature of spacetime.